 Cooking them separately allows me to cook the vegetables perfectly.
 I add in some of the corned beef sauce to flavor the vegetables – just enough for nice flavor.

-You’ll brown the cabbage wedges on each side in either the lard, bacon drippings or cooking oil.
+You’ll brown the cabbage wedges on each side.
 Medium heat, just a few minutes per side.